Arnob10150/Web-technology-C-/README.md

-# Web Technology Lab Tasks
+# Web Technologies Lab Tasks

 This repository contains a collection of lab tasks covering HTML, CSS, and JavaScript fundamentals and advanced concepts for Web Technologies course supervised by Md.Khairul Alam Mazumder,lecturer, Faculty
 DEPARTMENT OF COMPUTER SCIENCE,AIUB